Justin-Sniesak/GCP-Argo-GHA-Pipeline/Docs_Screenshots/OPS_LOG.md

 ## Code Debugging
 **Summary:** Code Debugging and validation - what went wrong and what was fixed.

-- ## 2025-11-05 TROUBLESHOOTING: HOF variables were mismatched which was breaking the map, as they were not uniformly defined in a manner each function could call during code execution when provided with user input.
+- ## 2025-11-05 Issue: Higher-Order Function (HOF) variables were not uniformly defined, preventing the map from properly calling functions during user input execution.
+  ## Fix: Standardized function signatures to match map expectations.
 ![CD1-1](../Docs_Screenshots/CD1-1.jpg)

 - 2025-11-05 Code validation to ensure code is prompting user for inputting then properly returning the expected integers.